Heng-Henry/BoundingBox-Prediction/README.md

 ### Future Boundingbox Prediction
 We perform basic occupancy forecasting from ground-truth bounding box with the below two approaches.
 Then compare them with some metrics such as IOU and L2 distance between prediction and ground-truth.
+The implementation details are in the code.